-The International Chamber of Commerce’s (ICC) International Commercial Terms is the most commonly used terminology for expressing pricing or risk-related issues associated with goods transit.
-The most commonly used when signing a contract are:
+The International Chamber of Commerce's (ICC) International Commercial Terms is the most commonly used terminology for expressing pricing or risk-related issues associated with goods transit.
+The most frequently used when signing a contract are:

 In China, the Organization of Maritime Transport is very picky.
 In general, the four common incoterms when shipping from China are EXW; FOB; CFR and CIF.
 To determine a price and the responsibilities of every party involved in an international shipment, it is essential to understand what is an incoterm.

 Most of the shipments from China are shipped under the same Incoterms, which are EXW or FOB in general.
 FOB is especially appreciated in case of a close relationship between the supplier and local transportation companies that are willing to handle the first part of the shipping process (from the warehouse or factory to the POL).
 These long-lasting relationships between suppliers and local companies enable to get very competitive rates.
 As a result, this part of the transportation process is systematically handled by Chinese suppliers.

 You should choose incoterms such as EXW or FOB, where (almost) all of your shipment will be handled and supervised by a team of dedicated professionals.